4 Reasons to Embrace Zero-Click Search Results

 Reason #4: They Add Value to Top-of-Funnel Content

 The marketing funnel is a common framework for describing the customer journey, starting at awareness and moving down to the purchase decision and hopefully retention.
 While bottom-of-funnel action typically sees the greatest ROI, given the group’s smaller size and demonstrated interest, it’s important not to understate the value of producing quality top-of-funnel content.

 As we’ve mentioned in SEO Strategies to Focus on in 2019, engaging blog content provides many benefits, from improved customer loyalty to increased social shares.
 As a necessary foil to sales-driven landing pages and core website content, blogs allow you to engage with your audience in a way they enjoy.
 Blogs are an ideal way to pull new leads into the top of your marketing funnel.
 Once you’ve built a good library, customers will know to return to your site—not Google—when they want a question answered.
 When it comes time to make a purchase decision, you’ll already be top of mind.
 All it takes to get there is one good zero-click search result to put your brand name in front of them.

 As marketers, it’s important to recognize changes in customer behavior and evolve with them.
 Although zero-click searches require a different way of thinking, they can provide major benefits by facilitating a more personal and useful way of engaging with customers.
-Ready to take the plunge into zero-click search optimization?
+Ready to take the plunge and start creating content optimized for zero-click search optimization?
 Chat with one of our experts today.